Received Pronunciation: Complete Course

 Who is the target audience for this course?

-This course is tailored for non-native English speakers aspiring to master Received Pronunciation.
+This course was mainly designed for non-native speakers (Intermediate to Advanced) who wish to acquire Received Pronunciation.

 What is Received Pronunciation?

-Received Pronunciation, as defined by the Cambridge Dictionary, is “the standard way in which middle-class speakers of southern British English pronounce words.”
+Received Pronunciation, as defined by the Cambridge Dictionary, is “the standard way in which middle-class speakers of southern British English pronounce words”.
+You can find more information regarding Received Pronunciation here and by reading my blog.

 Can native English speakers benefit from this course?